jacques/docs.npmjs.com/content/orgs/teams.md

 ## The `developers` Team

 When you first create an Organization, a team called `developers` is created.
-This team contains all the people you have added to your Organization.

-** Please do NOT delete your developers team.
-This will break your account and you will need to contact support@npmjs.com.
-The npmjs team is currently working on a fix for this, which will be available soon.**
+The purpose of this team is to contain the whole of your Organization's members.
+When you add a member to your Organization that user is automatically added to the developers team.

+### Removing the `developers` team

+You may delete the developers team.
+If you do, newly added Organization members will not be added to any teams by default.
+Additionally, you will not be able to see all users in your org from the CLI, as one can only view the members of a team via the CLI.

+### Reinstating the `developers` team

+If you've removed the developers team, but now want it back, you can reinstate it by creating a new team called `developers` (case sensitive!).
+You will need to add all current members of the Organization to the new `developers` team, but, going forward  all newly added Organization members will be automatically added to the new `developers` team.

+### Listing the members of your Organization

-A [Super Admin] can check who has been added to an organization:
+Assuming you have *not* deleted the developers team in your Organization, A [Super Admin] can check who has been added to an organization using the `team ls` command:

 ```
 > npm team ls <org>:developers